-- Our products, including Protandim®, our line of scientifically-validated dietary supplements, LifeVantage® Omega+ and ProBio dietary supplements, TrueScience®, our line of skin and hair care products, Petandim® for Dogs, our companion pet supplement formulated to combat oxidative stress in dogs, Axio®, our nootropic energy drink mixes, and PhysIQTM, our smart weight management system; - · Our compensation plan and other sales initiatives; and - Our delivery of superior customer service.
+- Our products, including our flagship Protandim® family of scientifically-validated dietary supplements, LifeVantage® Omega+, ProBio and Daily Wellness dietary supplements, our line of Nrf2 enhanced TrueScience® skin, hair, bath & body, and targeted relief products, Petandim®, our companion pet supplement formulated to combat oxidative stress in dogs, Axio®, our nootropic energy drink mixes, and PhysIQTM, our smart weight management system.; - · Our sales compensation plan and other sales initiatives and incentives; and - Our delivery of superior customer service.

 As a result, it is vital to our success that we leverage our product development resources to develop and introduce compelling and innovative products and provide opportunities for our independent distributors to sell these products in a variety of markets.
-We sell our products in the United States, Mexico, Japan, Australia, Hong Kong, Canada, Thailand, the United Kingdom, the Netherlands, Germany, Taiwan, Austria, Spain, Ireland, Belgium, New Zealand and Singapore.
-We also sell our products in a number of countries to customers for personal consumption only.
-In addition, we sell our products in China through our cross-border e-commerce business model.
+We sell our products in the United States, Mexico, Japan, Australia, Hong Kong, Canada, Thailand, the United Kingdom, the Netherlands, Germany, Taiwan, Austria, Spain, Ireland, Belgium, New Zealand, and Singapore.
+In addition, we sell our products in a number of countries to customers for personal consumption only and in China through a China approved cross-border e-commerce business model.
 Entering a new market requires a considerable amount of time, resources and continued support.
 If we are unable to properly support an existing or new market, our revenue growth may be negatively impacted.